How to Photograph Earrings for your Jewelry Business

 Taking Earring Pictures of Dangle or Leverback

-We’ll cover two ways of shooting dangles or leaverback earrings: with an open frame and with an earring holder.
-Our preferred set up is with the open frame, but try both and discover what works for you.
+We’ll cover two ways of taking pictures of earrings that are dangle or leaverback-type: with an open frame and with an earring holder.
+Our preferred set up is with the open frame, but try both and discover what earring photography works best for you.

 2) Set up the open frame

 This is a metal open frame, you can easily find one in a crafts store such as Michael’s.
-Make sure the frame is securely positioned inside the light tent and well balanced using a couple of clamps-use the picture below as a reference.
-You don’t want it to fall over in the middle of shooting.
+Make sure the frame is securely positioned inside the light tent and well-balanced using a couple of clamps-use the picture below as a reference.
+You don’t want it to fall over in the middle of shooting earrings photos.